-Registration is now full for the symposium Reconciliation and Resurgence: Heritage Practice in Post-TRC Edmonton.
+Thank you to everyone who helped make the symposium Reconciliation and Resurgence: Heritage Practice in Post-TRC Edmonton a success.

-A diverse set of programming will help individuals and organizations from within and outside the heritage sector to find new ways forward with a focus on the Truth and Reconciliation Commission’s Calls to Action.
+This programming was conceived to help individuals and organizations from within and outside the heritage sector find new ways forward with a focus on the Truth and Reconciliation Commission’s Calls to Action.

 The symposium’s schedule at a glance: